SidharthR20/SidharthR20/README.md

 - 👋 Hi, I’m Sidharth Rout.
-- 🌱 I’m a working professional specialising in Front-End Web Development using React JS tech stack.
+- 🌱 I’m a working professional specialized in Front-End Web Development using React JS tech stack.
 - 📫 Please mail me at sidharthrout42@gmail.com for any queries or collaborations.

 <!---